Notes

 Dark.
 A powerfully dark and indolic animal odor, plus a tang of plant oils and fungal must.

-This room was once a grand study.
+Once a grand study.
 Massive shelves of disintegrated, slimy books line the North and eastern walls.
 Everything is covered in a wet serum of pale yellow, stinking of dirty mouth and ammonia.

-The fireplace is not bricked.
+Fireplace is not bricked.

-Filling the mouth of the hearth is a gaping, yellow-slimy, sphincter-like orifice.
-Fractal tendrils of yellow mycelium branch from it, clinging around the walls and floor, high enough to trip on.
+- Filling the mouth of the hearth is a gaping yellow-slimy sphincter-like orifice.
+Fractal tendrils of yellow mycelium branch out of it, clinging around the walls and floor high enough to trip on.
+This is a salient of the shimmeling.
+Coaxed from the earth, up through the chimneystack, to emerge in this study.

 BANISHING THE SALIENT